 Is there another British writer you would like to do that is not on this list?
 Run it by Lord Alford first and he'll probably approve it.

 Back to Lord Alford

 The Padlet Timeline Assignment

 First, you'll need a Padlet account.
-Go to padlet.com and sign up.
+You may have an email with a link ready to go, if not, go to padlet.com and sign up using your school email address.
 Make sure you put in your actual name so that I'll know who to give those points to!
+That was easy!

 Birthday, death (if the author is dead), published works, major life events